-As reported by Ben Worthen and Justin Scheck in a Wall Street Journal (WSJ) article, entitled “Inside H-P’s Missed Chance To Avoid a Disastrous Deal”, HP did not follow its own internal protocol for acquisitions during the time that led up to its purchase of the British company Autonomy.
+Left unanswered at this point, are whether the actions of HP allowed any misevaluation to occur, failed to engage in a reasonable level of due diligence or even tried to make the deal work in the first place.
+As reported by Ben Worthen and Justin Scheck in the Wall Street Journal (WSJ) article “Inside H-P’s Missed Chance To Avoid a Disastrous Deal”, HP did not follow its own internal protocol for acquisitions during the time that led up to its purchase of the British company Autonomy.
 Additionally, HP’s actions and decisions before and after the acquisition probably steered the deal in to, at a minimum, a very difficult path to success.
-I want conclude this blog post series by reviewing some of the actions by HP and consider the lessons learned for the compliance and corporate governance professional.

 Apotheker immediately made clear his desire to purchase one or more software companies.
 However, the Board of Director’s “finance committee scotched one, and negotiations to buy the other fell apart over price.
 A frustrated Mr. Apotheker told Mr. Lane, “I’m running out of software companies,” said a person familiar with the conversation.”
 This led HP to take a look at Autonomy.